dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 exist.
 Inside this directory, create a file called **README.rst**.
 Inside this file add the following each on a single line:

-* Title of category
+* Title of category.
-* Dashes (-) that are the exact same length as the title
+* Dashes (-) that are the exact same length as the title.
-* A short description of the category
+* A short description of the category.

 For example,
 *docs/use_cases/model_applications*/**air_quality_and_comp/README.rst**